 Very shortly after the incident, relatives of the slain church members asked the judge for permission to address the unrepentant shooter directly.
 When they were given permission, one by one, they offered him forgiveness, even as they expressed the pain of their loss, and though he remained unrepentant.
 (See ‘I forgive you.’
 Relatives of Charleston church shooting victims address Dylann Roof)

-Another thing I don’t want to miss in all of this is the significance of Douglas Murray making the observation that Christianity stands apart from all other religions in the aspect of the the radical concept of loving and forgiving even our enemies.
+Another thing I don’t want to miss in all of this is the significance of Douglas Murray making the observation that Christianity stands apart from all other religions in this radical concept of loving and forgiving even our enemies.
 The significance of Douglas Murray acknowledging this point is that he is an atheist.
-Yet, he acknowledges the ethical contribution of this notion of radical love and forgiveness that is uniquely Christian to society and its beneficial effect on society.
+Yet, he acknowledges the ethical eminence of this notion of radical love and forgiveness that is uniquely Christian.

 The discussion between Douglas Murray, Esther Riley (who is unapologetically Christian) with Justin Brierley is linked in its entirety below of you are interested: